owen-d/gratefulset/README.md

 ## Expectations

 - The managed application should handle regular sts changes without help.
-This means it could otherwise tolerate a change to the pod spec within a vanilla sts, for example.
+This means it could otherwise tolerate a change to the pod spec within a vanilla sts.

 ## Pluggable application specific behavior